simonrus/about/notes/learning/notes/Active-2020-07-23-PGM-Tutorial-p3-w2_part2.md

 ## Selected algorithm
 Here the stochastic gradient is in use.
 It means, that we run ascent gradient for every training sample independently.
-We wont see any batches in this assignments.
+We won't see any batches in this assignments.

 ## How model looks exactly?